 With its great public transportation system no place in London is too far to be reached by your guests, but if you want to ensure easy access, look for venues near tube stations.
 By following the tube, you will also be able to find venues away from the hustle and bustle of the city centre.
 If your guests are flying into London, book a venue near the airport of their arrival.
 For breathtaking views, you can hire a venue right by the Thames River.
 A rooftop venue in Central London can also provide amazing views of London’s famous skyline.

 With the plethora of Asian wedding venues we have on offer, you are sure to find just what you dream of.
 But if you still can’t find what you’re looking for, consider hiring a blank canvas space, which you can transform to fit your needs.
 We encourage you to contact a venue manager before booking the venue to ask whether you would be able to decorate or transform it to your liking.

 Some of our top recommendations include The National Gallery, right in the heart of London, which will provide you with an elegant wedding experience.
 How about a wedding and a sightseeing cruise?
 City Cruises Ltd will let you have both at the same time.
-At almost a century-old, Ham Polo Club is another great option for a fantastic indoor and outside space for a relaxed wedding celebration.
+With top-notch wedding packages, Outlands Park Hotel is another great option for a fantastic small to medium-sized celebration.